ksholla20/cachelib/README.md

 ## Description
 There are 2 projects.
 CacheCore has the caching library, and cache is the wrapper project.
-In this one, only LRU cache is implemented
+LRU and LFU cache are implemented
+This is done as preparation for design interview.
+This is definitely not production worthy

 ## Installation
 This is a Visual studio based solution